Objectives and characteristics of the study

 Compare different types of anticoagulant therapy strategies used during pregnancy

-If you wish to know more about this registry or to participate please Contact Us.
+If you wish to know more about this registry or to participate please contact us by clicking on the button below:

 If you are already registered as a participant in the EORP programme, you may connect to our secure website: http://www.eorp.org